It’s Taken Years, But I’ve Finally Learned to Be Content Being Single. Here’s How.

 I loved having someone to crush on, someone to look forward to seeing or talking to.
 But after years of relying on crushes to help me cope with and navigate life, which I talk more about here, I’ve finally left the fantasy land where relationships are the highest priority and where having a romantic partner was my main goal.

-So, how did I make the shift from hopeless romantic to content single woman?
+So, how did I learn to be content as a single woman?
 There are four main things that helped.

 4 Things That Helped Me Go from Hopeless Romantic to Content Being Single